jdeguz8/RRCStudentGuide/README.md

  ![image](https://theprojector.ca/wp-content/uploads/2018/02/23012018-THEPROJECTORPHOTO2-CORTES-1.jpg)

-Hello, my name is Augustina, or Tina for short and I am here to speak to you about mental health, and what services here at Red River College we provide to Red River College Polytechnic is working to be a supportive and healthy place to learn and work.
+Hello, my name is Augustina, or Tina for short and I am here to speak to you about mental health, and what services we offer here at Red River College.
 Good mental health helps us live the life we want and contribute to a community, while reaching academic and career goals.  it's easy for students to become overwhelmed by the demands of coursework, social pressures, and the uncertainty of the future.
 Nurturing your mental health is crucial for not only academic success but also overall well-being.
 Here's a concise guide to help you navigate the often-challenging terrain of student life.

 As students, we often shift our focus towards our assignments, deadlines and craft of our material.
 When we shift our focus onto these tasks, we often lose sight on something more important, self care.
 It's nice being on top of all your goals and aspirations, but what good is success if we're failing to take care of ourselves mentally.
 We often dont realize the effects on mental health has on us, until someone like a friend or relative addresses you with concern as they've noticed a shift on your behavior or awareness.
 Often times however, not everyone has the luxary of speaking with a friend or relative about what is weighing you down and thats where Red River College can assist.